Managing Pests at Home and in Buildings

 - First choice: independent, third-party organizations that require extensive documentation of a company's adherence to IPM principles:

-- Second choice: Greenpro Certified, a promising new industry-sponsored certification
+- Second choice: Greenpro Certified, a promising new industry-sponsored certification.
+Make sure to specify "GreenPro certified service."

 - Factsheet on how to find companies that prevent pests (from Our Water, Our World)